hawtio/hawtio/BUILDING.md

 **Note** when you do this you probably want the Run window to just show the latest compile errors (which is usually the last couple of lines).

-I spotted a handy tip on [this issue](http://youtrack.jetbrains.com/issue/IDEA-74931), if you move the cursor to the end of the Run window after some compiler output has been generated - pressing keys _META_ + _end_ (which on OS X is the _fn_ and the _option/splat_ keys) then IDEA keeps scrolling to the end of the output automatically; you don't have to then keep pressing the "Scroll to end" button ;)
+I spotted a handy tip on [this issue](http://youtrack.jetbrains.com/issue/IDEA-74931), if you move the cursor to the end of the Run window after some compiler output has been generated - pressing keys _META_ + _end_ (which on OS X is the _fn_ and the _option/splat_ and right cursor keys) then IDEA keeps scrolling to the end of the output automatically; you don't have to then keep pressing the "Scroll to end" button ;)

 ## Using LiveReload